dboddie-canonical-work/disgorged-docs/ros-2-deployment-with-snaps.rst

       colcon-packages: [demo_nodes_cpp]
       stage-packages: [ros-humble-ros2launch]

-For more details on colcon-specific metadata, see `the colcon plugin <https://snapcraft.io/docs/the-colcon-plugin#ros-2-deployment-with-snaps-heading--core22>`__ documentation.
-For more information about general parts metadata, see, `parts-metadata <https://snapcraft.io/docs/snapcraft-parts-metadata>`__.
+For more details on colcon-specific metadata, see :ref:`the colcon plugin <the-colcon-plugin-core22>` documentation.
+For more information about general parts metadata, see, :ref:`parts-metadata <snapcraft-parts-metadata>`.

 .. _apps-2: